nunit/nunit.analyzers/documentation/NUnit2059.md

 }
 ```

-The rules has an associated codefix that will make any possible changes,
+The rule has an associated codefix that will make any possible changes,
 including changing the return type from `void` to `async Task` if possible,
 and adding the `await` keyword.